lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fituser_mod/syn_events_fituser_mod.rst.txt

 |

-6. If you want to start a new fitting from the beginning, click on “Click here to start a new fit” button.
+6. If you want to start a new fitting from the beginning, click on the “Click here to start a new fit” button.

 .. container:: bsp-container-center